Replacing a Single Tooth

 There are many people who will experience tooth loss at some point in their life.
 If you have a missing tooth, you may think that it is harmless.
 The reality is the gap is not only a cosmetic concern; it is also an oral health concern.
 The void in your arch will cause the underlying bone to weaken and deteriorate.
 It will also cause the surrounding teeth to shift leading to bite issues and an increased risk of gum disease.

-Dr. Victor Gittleman is a Morristown, NJ implant dentist that recommends replacing a lost or damaged tooth with a single dental implant.
+Dr. Victor Gittleman is a Morristown, NJ implant dentist that recommends replacing a lost or damaged tooth with an inexpensive single dental implant.
 This is the most natural solution when compared to traditional fixed bridges and removable partial dentures.
 He is a Fellow of the International College of Oral Implantologists and has completed many hours of training in implant dentistry.

 Single Dental Implants